are used in Chechnya, a federal subject of Russia.

 Submitted names are contributed by users of this website.
 The accuracy of these name definitions cannot be guaranteed.

-Russified form of a Chechen family name of disputed meaning; the name may be derived from Ossetian дудахъхъ (dudaqq)
+Russified form of a Chechen and Ossetian family name of disputed meaning; the name may be derived from Ossetian дудахъхъ (dudaqq)

 meaning "bustard", from Ingush тат (tat)